Today let’s celebrate big imaginations and wild musings with beautiful new picture books. Books in themselves encourage our imaginations, don’t they!?

 I love this tribute to a child’s imagination!
 Sadie’s perfect day is spent with her friends and her imagination.
 She’s lived under the sea.
 She’s had adventures in Wonderland.
 Sadie’s wings take her anywhere.
 And bring her back home.
 Just like you.

 Use Your Imagination (But be careful what you wish for!) by Nicola O’Byrne

 Rabbit wishes something would happen.
 She and Wolf collaborate to make up a story… But what will happen when Wolf tries to eat Rabbit in this story?
 Well, Rabbit will use his imagination and send Wolf off to space in a rocket ship!
 Isn’t your imagination a wonderful thing?
 Delightful!

 There is a little boy who loves to wonder.
 He wonders all the time.
 But adults are always telling him to stop daydreaming and to pay attention.
 Until art class.
 He uses his imagination and fills the pages with drawings filled with wonder.
 Explore these wordless gorgeously illustrated pages carefully and you’ll be inspired to wonder and create, too.

 The Whisper by Pamela Zagarenski

 The little girl can’t wait to read her teacher’s magical book of stories.
 Only when she gets home, there are no stories, just pictures.
 The wind whispers, “You can imagine the words.
-You can imagine the stories. . . ” and so the little girl does, finding her inner storyteller.
-Not only is this story rich with the power of imagination, the illustrations evoke stories within stories.
+You can imagine the stories…” and so the little girl does and finds her inner storyteller.
+Not only is this story rich with the power of imagination, but the illustrations also evoke stories within stories.
 Use this picture book in your writing and reading classrooms as inspiration — it’s marvelous!

 Imagination In Picture Books